 If this is your experience, the first action is to change some settings to reduce your iPad's power consumption.
 The changes below will have minimal impact on your visitor's registration experience:

-- Turn on night shift.
+- Turn on the night shift.
 This feature will dim the iPad further during off-hours.
-Settings > Display & Brightness > Night Shift > select the hours. (https://support.apple.com/en-us/HT207570)
+Settings > Display & Brightness > Night Shift > select the hours. (https://support.apple.com/en-us/HT207570).

 - Turn off Wifi networking.
 This has the double benefit of strengthening the iPad's Wifi connection.
 Screen Time > Continue > This is my iPad > Content & Privacy Restrictions > Toggle ON > Location Services > System Services > toggle Wi-Fi Networking to OFF.

-If you are still experiencing reduce power, it might be your AC wall adapter.
+If you are still experiencing reduced power, it might be your AC wall adapter.
 Tablet computers should be plugged in with a 10W or 12W charger.